COMHIS/python-basics/2_basic_concepts/part2.md

 **output:** An analysis of word use in that text.

 You can think of a script as a machine that processes raw material into a different form.
-Whether it takes digital plywood planks and orderes them by length and adds a tiny hole in the middle, or smashes them all into splinters, looks for those with grayish hue and counts them.
+Whether it takes digital plywood planks and orders them by length and adds a tiny hole in the middle, or smashes them all into splinters, looks for those with grayish hue and counts them.

 ### Program Flow

 Like stated before, a program consists of operations executed on some input.
-Program is in that sense not quite unlike a mathematical funtion:
+Program is in that sense not quite unlike a mathematical function:

 _f(x) = y_